TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 16/1 Kings 16.3.md

 ---

-behold, I will utterly sweep away Baasha and his house; and I will make thy house like the house of Jeroboam the son of Nebat.
+behold, I will utterly sweep away Baasha and his house; and I will make your house like the house of Jeroboam the son of Nebat.